Silhouette of a student walking through an archway

 You will follow an intensive core course, in the form of seminars combining introductions to feminist theory and to methodologies/methods of research.
 In addition to this, you will take two options, drawn from a list covering a very wide range of topics.

-The options allow deepening of skills acquired in a first degree or the development of new skills under specialist teaching, which can be further practised in the third assessed element of the course, a closely supervised dissertation on a subject of your choice.
+The options allow deepening of skills acquired in a first degree or the development of new skills under specialist teaching, which can be further practised in the third assessed element of the course, a dissertation on a subject of your choice for which you will receive up to six contact hours from your dissertation supervisor.
 Please note that not every optional subject may be on offer every year, depending in part on levels of student demand.

 Five faculties within the Humanities Division contribute option choices and supervision expertise to the degree: the Faculties of English Language and Literature, History, Classics, Philosophy and Medieval and Modern Languages.
 The option courses available change from year to year, but the following list is indicative of the types of topics which may be offered: